s4055832/dam_blog/posts/first-video-post.md

+---
+title: The Result of my video
+---
 The 30 seconds video
 [the 30 secends video](https://youtube.com/shorts/T0zw_zHU-r4?si=JfzzINuoYlRNKvri)
 I think in this video, the scene is a little messy, not a story or an idea is cut out, just a simple splicing.
 And Editing is not skilled enough.
 It needs practice.